Zen scriptures: The role of scripture in Zen

-Grounding Chán in scripture
+Grounding Chan in scripture

 The early Buddhist schools in China were each based on a specific sutra.
 At the beginning of the Tang dynasty, by the time of the Fifth Patriarch Hongren (601–674), the Zen school became established as a separate school of Buddhism.
 It had to develop a doctrinal tradition of its own to ascertain its position, and to ground its teachings in a specific sutra.
 Various sutras were used for this, even before the time of Hongren: the Śrīmālādevī Sūtra (Huike), Awakening of Faith (Daoxin), the Lankavatara Sutra (East Mountain School), the Diamond Sutra (Shenhui), the Platform Sutra.
 Subsequently, the Zen tradition produced a rich corpus of written literature which has become a part of its practice and teaching.

 Other influential sutras are the Vimalakirti Sutra, Avatamsaka Sutra, the Shurangama Sutra, and the Mahaparinirvana Sutra.

-The growing Chán tradition also faced the challenge to put its teachings into words, to bolster its identity and to apply it in formal teaching settings, without losing the central insight into the "suchness" of reality.
-One solution to this was the shift of emphasis from the recorded sayings of the historical Buddha, to the sayings of living Buddhas, namely the Chán masters.
+The growing Chan tradition also faced the challenge to put its teachings into words, to bolster its identity and to apply it in formal teaching settings, without losing the central insight into the "suchness" of reality.
+One solution to this was the shift of emphasis from the recorded sayings of the historical Buddha, to the sayings of living Buddhas, namely the Chan masters.
 In time, these sayings, from the so-called "encounter-dialogues" between masters and students, but also from sermons, became codified and formed the basis of typical Zen-genres, namely the "yü-lü" (recorded sayings) and the classic koan-collections.
 These too became formalised, and as such became a subject of disputes on the right way to teach Zen and the avoidance of dependence on words.